 - Non-EU nationals taking advantage of an ‘unclear’ rule

 For you to better visualize how it worked, let’s take an example that is discussed in this article.
 Accordingly, “the old rule made it possible for a person to spend most of the 90-day period in the Schengen Area at the end of the 180-day period.
-[And then they will] enter again for another 180-day period and spend the allowed 90 days in the beginning of that new period.”
+[And then they will] enter again for another 180-day period and spend the allowed 90 days at the beginning of that new period.“

 You will clearly see how it can enable a non-EU national to stay in the Schengen period for almost a continuous 180-day period.
 They only have to leave the Schengen Area for probably a day or two (usually called a ‘reset’), spend it in a nearby European country that is not part of the Schengen territories (like the U.K.), and then come back in again to fulfill another period.